pypeit/PypeIt/doc/fluxing.rst

 Applying the PypeIt Sensitivity Function
 ========================================

-Once you have generated a `Sensitivity Function`_, you may apply it to one or more :doc:`out_spec1D` files.
+Once you have generated a :ref:`Sensitivity Function<sensitivity_function>`, you may apply it to one or more :doc:`out_spec1D` files.
 The files are modified in place, filling the OPT_FLAM, BOX_FLAM, etc. entries, as described in :doc:`out_spec1D`.